loucimj/reddit-reader/README.md

 # reddit-reader

-This is a Reddit Reader app to show how my iOS development skills.
+This is a Reddit Reader app to show how iOS development skills.

 ## Objective